pboivin/filament-peek/docs/builder-field-previews.md

 }
 ```

 Using a single field should work out of the box.
 To use multiple fields in the Editor sidebar, you will need to modify the `updateBuilderEditorField()` accordingly.
-When the modal is closed, this method takes the data from the Builder and updates the main form:
+When the modal is closed, this method takes the data from the Editor sidebar and updates the main form:

 ```php
 public function updateBuilderEditorField(string $builderName, array $editorData): void